AquaticInformatics/flowtracker2-field-data-plugin/README.md

 ## Installation of the plugin

-Use the [FieldDataPluginTool](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/FieldDataPluginTool) to install the plugin on your AQTS app server.
+Use the SystemConfig page to install/enable this plugin on your AQTS app server.